mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 So, that’s why time is produced by change of the mind, consciousness.
 Alright?
 That’s really true, don’t you think so?

 So this book is very interesting, because human beings can be seen, can be understood in terms of change of consciousness.
 That is the point this book always concentrates on.

-But unfortunately this book doesn’t [talk about] how the human mind works in human society, when you [are a] member of society.
+But unfortunately this book doesn’t [talk about] how the human mind works in human society.
 It doesn’t [talk about that] – just analyzing and understanding human beings in terms of consciousness.
 So, it’s a wonderful understanding, but not a concrete way of living.
-When you join human society, it doesn’t explain.
+When you join human society, it doesn’t explain [about that].
 So just understanding human beings in terms of consciousness; that is a very nice book.

 So, that’s why time is produced by the change of consciousness.

 #### 43:37

-And then, look at consciousness, our consciousness.
+And then, look at our consciousness.

-Consciousness is always going, moving, constantly, whatever you feel.
-Under all circumstances, consciousness is always working, operating.
+Consciousness is always going, moving, constantly.
+Whatever you feel, under all circumstances, consciousness is always working, operating.
 This is wonderful in a sense, because the continuous working of human consciousness creates human culture, the discriminating mind, et cetera.
-But, on the other hand, very difficult.
-Because, under all circumstances, still you can create the human culture, you can go any place.
+But, on the other hand, [it is] very difficult.
+Because, under all circumstances still you can create the human culture, you can go any place.
 But a human body doesn’t develop under certain circumstances.
 If you become sick, it’s very difficult to think [it’s a] wonderful world, because you cannot develop yourself, you know?
-So if the human body becomes sick, so-called under circumstances, [it’s] very difficult to develop human life.
+So if the human body becomes sick, so-called [unfavorable] circumstances, [it’s] very difficult to develop human life.

 But on the other hand, the conscious world is quite different from the physical world.
 Even though you are sick, or even though under an unfavorable situation, or even though under a very dangerous situation, still you can think, you can develop your life, develop human life.
-That’s why we create constantly human culture.
+That’s why we constantly create human culture.
 But on the other hand, it’s wonderful, because it’s giving the vitality to live...

 *[Tape break.]*

 ...
 It makes you be up in the air always, far from [a] realistic way of life, but on the other hand, that consciousness always gives you vitality to live.
 That’s wonderful.

 So, the characteristic of consciousness is [that it is] constantly working.
-So it is good, but on the other hand, it is not good.
+It is good, but on the other hand, it is not good.
 That’s why we have to make our mind calm, and understand human life.
 The calmness of your mind makes you stand up straight, right now, right here, constantly.
 That is nowness [in which] you operate time.

 So that’s why we do zazen.